Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 Chive – enna?!
 Cheee-AV – enna?
 No. It’s more like Key-VENna but the more lilting you can make it, the better.

-With its stone courtyards and fountains, its twinkling lights and its sumptuous, great food, it’s perfect for a long weekend visit in winter, and as a base for surrounding Valtellina.
+With its stone courtyards, twinkling lights and sumptuous food, Chiavenna is perfect for a long weekend visit in winter, and as a base for surrounding Valtellina.

 While many mountain towns look postcard pretty perfect, Chiavenna’s unique footprint of history and geology sets it apart.